starfury1927/ClearLagg/README.md

 ClearLagg
 =========

-Port of Bukkit ClearLagg for @PocketMine Servers
+A port of Bukkit ClearLagg plugin for @PocketMine Servers